-Counseling for All: services that apply the principles of Feedback-Informed Treatment (FIT) Trauma-Informed Care and evidenced-based therapeutic interventions that include, but not limited to, Eye Movement Desensitization and Reprocessing (EMDR), Children Play Therapy, Trauma-focused Cognitive Behavior Therapy (CBT), Motivational Interviewing (MI), Skill Training for Affective Regulation (STAIR).
+Counseling for All: Mental health counseling services applying the principles of Feedback-Informed Treatment (FIT) Trauma-Informed Care and evidenced-based therapeutic interventions that include, but not limited to, Eye Movement Desensitization and Reprocessing (EMDR), Children Play Therapy, Trauma-focused Cognitive Behavior Therapy (CBT), Motivational Interviewing (MI), Skill Training for Affective Regulation (STAIR).
+CEC counsels individuals, couples and families (ages 3 years and up), regardless of gender, race, religious affiliation, income, socio-economic status or ability to pay, or who are under/ uninsured.

-Low-Income Counseling Services: for individuals, families, and couples of any age, regardless of income or ability to pay, who are under/ uninsured, using the sliding-scale fee based on household income or charging no cost “pro-bono” or a fraction of the full cost ($100 per session) due to financial and/or insurance restrictions.
+Low-Income Counseling Program: CEC counseling services using a sliding-scale fee structure based on household income or charging no cost “pro-bono” or a fraction of the full cost ($100 per session) due to financial and/or insurance restrictions.

 Internship Program and Postgraduate Training: Provision of training and high-quality supervision for professionals new to the field, based on the Noeticus Training Triangle™ covering clinical skill, administrative effectiveness, professional growth, and self-care.

-Resilience Course: An in-depth, 8-session course designed to promote resilience for professionals at high risk for compassion fatigue, vicarious trauma, and burnout.
+Resilience Course: An in-depth, 8-session educational course designed to promote resilience for professionals, both employees and employers, at high risk for compassion fatigue, vicarious trauma, and burnout.

 Early Learning Ventures: Provision of Mental Health Consultant services for 15 local daycares.